codemagic-ci-cd/codemagic-docs/content/yaml-code-signing/signing-ios.md

 ## Prerequisites

 Signing iOS applications requires [Apple Developer Program](https://developer.apple.com/programs/enroll/) membership.
 You can:
-- **Manaully** upload your signing certificate and distribution profile to Codemagic to manage code signing yourself or,
+- **Manually** upload your signing certificate and distribution profile to Codemagic to manage code signing yourself or,
 - Use the **automatic code signing** option where Codemagic takes care of code signing and signing files management on your behalf.

 Read more about the two options below.